arnauddesombre/Python-Utilities/README.md

 ----------

 <b>traveling_salesman.py</b><br>
-Computes the shortest path between all nodes of a connected graph starting at one particular node and returning at that same node (connected = there is a path between every pair of nodes).<br>
+Compute the shortest path between all nodes of a connected graph starting at one particular node and returning at that same node (connected = there is a path between every pair of nodes).<br>
 (implementation with dynamic programming algorithm)<br>

 ----------

 <b>trie.py</b><br>
-Implementation of a TRIE<br>
+Implementation of a TRIE (prefix tree)<br>

 ----------

 <b>weekday.py</b><br>
-isleap(year) return a Boolean indicating if the year is leap<br>
+- isleap(year) return a Boolean indicating if the year is leap<br>
-weekday(day, month, year) return the day of the week for any date<br>
+- weekday(day, month, year) return the day of the week for any date<br>

 Note that the periodicity of weekday is 2800 years. i.e:<br>
 weekday(day, month, year) == weekday(day, month, year + 2800) for any date<br>